jcugnoni/Fractal-Cortex/README.md

 Fractal Cortex is a multidirectional 5-axis FDM slicer that is backwards compatible with 3-axis slicing.
 It is organized in a familiar way to popular traditional 3-axis slicers and contains many of the same print settings.
 This overview will primarily cover what makes Fractal Cortex unique to existing slicer applications.

 **What is multidirectional 5-axis slicing?**

 Multidirectional 5-axis slicing allows parts to be printed in "chunks", wherein the user may define any number of slicing directions for a given part.
 This method is not non-planar slicing.

 **5-Axis Mode**

 To slice a part (or multiple parts) in 5 axes, follow the instructions below
 1. Assuming you've downloaded the source code to your local computer, open Fractal Cortex by right clicking on "slicer_main.py".
 Select "Edit with IDLE" > "Edit with IDLE 3.10 (64 Bit)".
 Once the file is open, run it by pressing F5.
 The window shown below should appear.
-Notice that 5-Axis Mode is the default selected mode.
+Notice that 5-Axis Mode is selected by default.

 <p align="center">
 <img src="./examples/Step_1.PNG" width="500">